Lena341/portfolio-template/README.md

 # Portfolio template
-A black and white version of my portfolio website
+A black and white version of my portfolio website with bold and edgy font